amitde69/anomaly-operator/docs/index.md

 ## Features

 * Integrates simply with Prometheus metrics.
-* Leverages Prophet framework by facebook [https://github.com/facebook/prophet]
+* Leverages Prophet framework by facebook [https://github.com/facebook/prophet](https://github.com/facebook/prophet)
-* Allows customisation of Kubernetes resource spec.
+* Allows customization of Kubernetes resource spec.
 Can work on managed solutions such as EKS or GCP.
-* light weight and scalable
+* Light weight and scalable
-* simplified configuration and easy integration
+* Simplified configuration and easy integration